disqontrol/disqontrol/README.md

 Your worker factories live outside of your code, but before they are asked to return a worker, they will receive your environment.
-What they receive is exactly what we returned in the anonymous function above (in our example it would be the variable `$serviceContainer`).
+What they receive is exactly what you returned from the anonymous function above (in our example it would be the variable `$serviceContainer`).

-Why is the environment setup code separate and why is this so complicated?
+Why is the environment setup code separate?

 The reason for this is that Disqontrol starts a few long running processes.
 In order for them to be as small as possible and in order to minimize memory leaks, we don't want to start up the whole application environment